Summary of Position:

 - Assist in the development and lead the organization in the implementation of conservation plans that target the Land Trust’s protection work in each of the 3 program areas.
 Help identify opportunities for restoration work within program areas in collaboration with the Land Trust’s restoration program staff.

-- Assist in the procurement and administration of the Land Trust’s grants that fund conservation activities in these program areas.
+- Assist in the procurement and administration of the Land Trust’s grants that fund conservation activities in these program areas, as funded by the Outdoor Heritage Fund through our Wetlands, Southwest Minnesota and Heron Lake Watershed grants.
 Maintain rigorous project- and grant-related records; uphold archival standards for related information.

 - Draft correspondence, memoranda, requests for proposals, contracts and other complex documents; assist in the development of appropriate maps and GIS data.